 Most ASGM’s with processing facilities require that other miners pay upfront to use their facilities.
 ASGM miners are characteristically ore-rich and cash-poor.
-High fixed and variable costs combined with the large amount of ore required to run a processing cycle prevent most miners from engaging accessing the more efficient and environmentally sustainable processing technology.
+High fixed and variable costs combined with the large amount of ore required to run a processing cycle prevent most miners from accessing efficient and environmentally sustainable processing technologies.
 Most miners opt to process their ore independently using mercury in pursuit of a cheap, easy, and fast alternative.

 WAZI maintains custody of the supply chain from mine-to-market, enabling participating miners to discontinue mercury processing and realize the higher yield of modern processing technologies with no money down.
 Wazi pays miners based on the measured gold content of their ore, enabling them to capitalize on the full value of their gold- not just the fraction they would otherwise capture using mercury.

-Miner’s gain access to the platform by submitting their government issued ID and mining license.
-Once verified, miners use WAZI to sell MWAMBA their ore, taking a photo of their ore stockpile and submitting a sell-order via the mobiIe application.
+Miner’s gain access to the platform by submitting their government-issued ID and mining licenses.
+Once verified, miners use WAZI to sell MWAMBA their ore, taking a photo of their ore stockpile and submitting a sell-order via the mobile application.
 The platform documents transactions and coordinates logistics, dispatching pickup trucks to transport the ore from the small-scale miners to nearby processors with posted capacity.